spiral/docs/docs/en/testing/http.md

 # Testing — HTTP Tests

-The Spiral Framework's testing package has a really handy way to test your application controllers.
+Spiral testing package has a really handy way to test your application controllers.
 You can use the `Spiral\Testing\Http\FakeHttp` class to send requests to your controllers and check the responses.

 Like, in the example below we can see a test for a `HomeController`.
 We created a `FakeHttp` instance and used it to